Social Companion Robots to Reduce Isolation: A Perception Change Due to COVID-19: Introduction

-However, perception of the social robots has not always been positive.
-It might be also hard to perceive their benefits properly, especially by those who do not have an experience of or know anyone who has experienced loneliness and social isolation.
+However, perception of social robots has not always been positive, and previously, prior to COVID-19, it has been reported that there is an increasing trend in people's negative attitudes towards robots~\cite{gnambs2019robots}.
+It might also be difficult to perceive their benefits accurately, especially by those who do not have any experience of, or direct knowledge of anyone who has experienced loneliness and social isolation.
 One of the common concerns raised by many researchers and participants alike is that social robots may replace human companions.
-While this might be a valid concern, social robots can be highly beneficial if such human interaction is prohibited, for example during COVID-19, or for older adults who might be socially isolated, e.g., due to disabilities.
-In these situations the presence of social robots can be positive and effective in reducing their loneliness and improving society's mental wellbeing.
+While this is a valid concern, social robots can be highly beneficial in situations where such human interaction is in fact prohibited, for example during a pandemic such as COVID-19, or for older adults who might be socially isolated, e.g., due to medical conditions.
+In these situations the presence of social robots could be positive and effective in reducing their loneliness and improving society's mental wellbeing.

 While companion robots can be beneficial to reduce loneliness, they can only succeed if society has a positive attitude towards them.
 Specifically, people need to perceive the benefits of social robots and be willing to adopt them.
-It is previously shown that lower social support can increase older adults' acceptance of social robots that are less intuitive to use.
-But, a lower level of psychological well-being, such as emotional loneliness, life satisfaction, and depressive mood can reduce acceptance, depending on the robot and how intuitive it was to use~\cite{baisch2017acceptance}.
-We believe that the shift caused by COVID-19 has resulted in a higher level of attention to the consequences of social isolation, which could have emphasized the benefits of having a companion robot (for self or loved ones), and changed society's perception of them.
-Therefore, here, we studied how experience of social isolation due to COVID-19 has affected perception of benefits of companion robots, and whether loneliness can affect the tendency to purchase a social robot (as an indicator of participants' intention to use it).
+It has been previously shown that lower social support can increase older adults' acceptance of social robots that are less intuitive to use~\cite{baisch2017acceptance}.
+But, a lower level of psychological well-being, such as emotional loneliness, life satisfaction, and depressive mood can reduce acceptance, depending on the robot and how intuitive it is to use~\cite{baisch2017acceptance}.
+We argue that the changes caused by COVID-19 has resulted in a higher level of attention to the consequences of social isolation, which could highlight the benefits of having a companion robot (for self or loved ones), and could change society's perception of them.